isomerpages/moe-regentsec/pages/Direct School Admission for Secondary One in 2025 for Regent Secondary School.md

 <td rowspan="1" colspan="1">
 <p><strong>Application Opens</strong>
 <br>
-<br><em>*If you are a student studying in MOE mainstream primary school, you may login to the DSA-Sec Portal to apply via a parent’s Singpass at <a href="https://go.gov.sg/apply-dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/apply-dsa-sec</a>.
+<br><em>*If you are a student studying in MOE mainstream primary school, you may login to the DSA-Sec Portal to apply via a parent’s SingPass at <a href="https://go.gov.sg/apply-dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/apply-dsa-sec</a>.
 If you are unable to apply online, approach your Primary School for assistance.</em>
 <br>
 <br><em>*If you are not from MOE mainstream primary school, you will need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal at&nbsp;<a href="https://go.gov.sg/nmsdsa-sec-application" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/nmsdsa-sec-application</a></em>
 </p>